-Complicating matters, amid the GCP banks have had to balance administering relief loans to businesses, and making these processes as

-"Anti-money laundering continues to be a pressure point for banks, especially as criminals seek to exploit ongoing disruption, as firms operate remotely and then transition back into the office as the coronavirus contagion rate falls to more manageable levels." smooth and as timely as possible, with the potential for these loans to be abused by criminals.
+Complicating matters, amid the GCP banks have had to balance administering relief loans to businesses, and making these processes as smooth and as timely as possible, with the potential for these loans to be abused by criminals.
 Some due diligence measures such as customer verification have had to be simplified under government assistance programmes to make funds available as quickly as possible.
 In some cases, this may require ongoing due diligence or reviewing loans if risks are detected at a later stage.